UCCF logo Your browser does not support HTML5 video.

 • What might it mean to ‘sit at Jesus’ feet’ today, even while he’s physically absent?

 The Gospel accounts show that that Jesus treated women as friends.
 This was noteworthy in a culture where women were not held in high regard.
-In an time when women could be treated as lower than animals or servants, Jesus treated women with dignity and value.
-Jesus praised women and used women as examples of what it meant to love and serve him (see, for example, Luke 21:1-4
+In a time when women could be treated as lower than animals or servants, Jesus treated women with dignity and value.
+Jesus praised women and used women as examples of what it meant to love and serve him (see, for example, Luke 21:1-4).

 In Jesus’ day, most women were not given the opportunity to be educated.
 Many leaders – including religious ones – viewed educating women as scandalous.
 Today’s episode debunks this ideology.
 Jesus’ willingness to allow women like Mary to listen to his teaching went against rabbinic practices – and showed that Jesus loved and included women amongst his followers.